mzdyb/avd-aap/README.md

 ## Overview

 This project implements an automated network infrastructure management workflow using Arista Validated Designs (AVD) and Ansible Automation Platform (AAP).
-The solution provides an example of end-to-end automation for network configuration management, deployment and validation.
+The solution provides basic example of end-to-end automation for network configuration management, deployment and validation.

 ## Key Features